 Shelter, transportation, clean water: With our dual focus on infrastructure and the environment, the Civil & Environmental Engineering Department advances new approaches and new technology to better develop, monitor, maintain, and manage these essential building blocks of society.
 Through this work, our students and faculty make international contributions to a more sustainable future.

 Computer science animates our world, driving innovation and discovery that touches every aspect of our lives, from communications devices to the latest medical technology.
 At UVA, computer science and computer engineering students and faculty are drawn to difficult technical problems, such as protecting computer systems from the world’s best cyber criminals and addressing complex technological barriers in the race to build ever-smaller, faster, and smarter computer processors.
 Our work has the potential to solve some of the biggest challenges of the next century.

 Electrical and computer systems are fundamental to modern life, from smart energy management to mission-critical defense systems, from wireless communications to life-saving healthcare devices.
-Electrical engineers and computer engineers continuously improve the technology and capabilities of almost every device and system that is of benefit to society today, or will be in the future.
+Computer engineers and electrical engineers continuously improve the technology and capabilities of almost every device and system that is of benefit to society today, or will be in the future.
 The Charles L. Brown Department of Electrical and Computer Engineering pursues better, more effective approaches to research and education to maximize our impact in this fast-changing world.